h-mole/MetronomeStatic/docs/source/introduction.rst

 Take the route from node C/C++ in the graph above as an example.
-C/C++ code are converted to Clang Abstract Syntax Tree (Clang AST) by `LibClang`, and then the Clang AST could be converted to the Universal AST defined in MetronomeStatic.
+C/C++ code are converted to Clang Abstract Syntax Tree (Clang AST) by `LibClang`, and then the Clang AST could be converted to the Universal AST defined in PyBirdViewCode.
 After that, the Universal AST could be used to build Control Flow Graph (CFG) and Data Dependency Graph (DDG).

 As UAST could represent ASTs of different languages, the CFG-building and DDG-building